-Switch from SAS, SPSS or STATA to R with our latest courseDecember 8th, 2014 in R Programming
+Switch from SAS, SPSS or STATA to R with Our Latest Course

 - Introduces R jargon using language you're familiar with.